nolar/shortener/README.md

 ## ABOUT

-Yet another URL shortener, which is going to safe internet traffic and energy consumption.
+Yet another URL shortener, which is going to save internet traffic costs and energy consumption.

 ## FEATURES